1.1. for the Procurement Office to arrange Preferred Suppliers for goods and services purchased on a regular basis; and

 3. Before initiating any purchase the Spending Unit should refer to the Buyers Guide on the Finance Intranet.
 If the commodity required is covered by a Preferred Supplier then the Order should normally be placed with that supplier (or one of them where there is a choice).

-4. For Orders over £25,000 ex VAT Spending Units must consult with the Purchasing Office regarding the appropriate procurement route.
+4. For Orders over £25,000 ex VAT Spending Units must consult with the Procurement Office regarding the appropriate procurement route.
 This requirement does not apply to standing orders where low-value call-offs are issued throughout the year (eg stationery).

-5. Preferred Supplier arrangements will normally have been subjected to a competitive tender exercise by the Purchasing Office, or on a Regional or National basis.
+5. Preferred Supplier arrangements will normally have been subjected to a competitive tender exercise by the Procurement Office, or on a Regional or National basis.
 It is not, therefore, necessary to re-tender for these commodities as and when required.
 However, where there is a requirement for a large volume to be purchased, it should be possible to negotiate better prices.
-Such instances should be referred to the Purchasing Office.
+Such instances should be referred to the Procurement Office.
 Where tender action is appropriate, all the relevant Preferred Suppliers must be invited to quote.

 6. When placing an Order with a Preferred Supplier, the Spending Unit must follow any instruction contained in the Buyers Guide, in particular quoting any contract reference.

 7. Exceptionally, Spending Units may wish to purchase from other than a Preferred Supplier (where the goods or services are covered by a Preferred Supplier arrangement).
-For purchases over £500 you must contact the Purchasing Office, allowing sufficient time for them to negotiate 'special deals' with Preferred Suppliers where appropriate.
+For purchases over £500 you must contact the Procurement Office, allowing sufficient time for them to negotiate 'special deals' with Preferred Suppliers where appropriate.

 8. It is important to note that the EU Procurement Directives apply to each individual purchase, irrespective of value, if the University's overall spending on a commodity exceeds the EU threshold (£144,371 pa for goods and services from 2006).
 All Preferred Suppliers are appointed following an EU compliant tender exercise, where necessary.
 The Use of other suppliers could give rise to action under the EU legislation.